jamesbiv/ircii-webassembly/README.md

 <p>IrcII for Emscripten was a fun project and opens up many possibilities and areas for improvement.
 Should a future project arise from this patch level I believe forking and customising the current ircii build would be the best scenario.</p>

-<p>Also, since Emscripten relies on WebSockets to handle communications disabling OpenSSL at a C level is required.
+<p>Also, since Emscripten relies on <a href="https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API" target="_blank">WebSockets</a> to handle communications disabling OpenSSL at a C level is required.
 TLS/SSL communications are evoked using <b>wss://</b> as the WebSocket connection string.</p>

-<p>Further, since Emscripten's WebSockets uses <em>binary</em> protocol this also needs to be enabled on the service acting as the server.</p>
+<p>Further, since Emscripten's WebSockets use <em>binary</em> protocol this also needs to be enabled on the service acting as the server.</p>